The Mornin' Mail is

 become Property of the Dog

-1. If I like it, its
+1. If I like it, it’s

 mine.